Default Font Size Icon

 Transitional Studies Classes

-(combines ABE English, Reading and Writing with English as a Second Language)
+(combines the instruction of ABE English, Reading, and Writing with English Language Development)

-At WVC, whether you are a native or non-native user of English, we have classes at the right level for you, designed to improve your reading, writing, speaking, listening, and grammar.
-Our four levels of English classes will help you complete your high school English requirements, improve your chances of success on the GED® Language Arts test, and prepare you for success in college-level English classes.
+At WVC, whether you are a native or non-native user of English, we have classes at the right level for you, designed to improve your reading, writing, speaking, listening, and grammar use.
+Our five levels of English classes will help you develop your English skills, complete your high school English requirements, improve your chances of success on the GED® Language Arts test, and prepare you for more success in college-level English classes and your career.

 Math

-Our three-level Math program incorporates intensive classroom activity with the NROC EdReady online learning platform, allowing students to work at home, between classes, or over the weekend and keep moving.
-You'll cover everything from basic operations to algebra, geometry, and more - perfect for GED® Math test preparation, high school math credit completion, or enhancing your skills for college or career math.
+Our three-level Math program incorporates intensive learning activities with the NROC EdReady online learning platform, allowing students to work at home, between classes, or over the weekend to improve their math knowledge and skills more quickly.
+You'll cover everything from basic operations to algebra, geometry, and more.
+These classes are perfect for high school math credit completion, GED® Math test preparation, or enhancing your skills for college or career math.

 Digital Literacy